 About the Ombudsman

-Photo of J. Kate Burkhart
+Photo of Kate Burkhart, Ombudsman

 Kate Burkhart began her term as Alaska State Ombudsman on June 25, 2017.
 She was reappointed by unanimous vote of the Alaska Legislature for a second term in 2022.